Strikes by airport workers could disrupt summer holidaymakers, union warns

 A spokesperson for Swissport said: “We are in dialogue with Unite – the talks so far have been constructive and we remain focused on working together to address the issues being raised.”

+“We hope to reach an agreement which is workable for both the business and our employees at Glasgow Airport.

+“We continue to work towards an agreeable solution to protect services for our airline and airport partners and their customers.”

-Glasgow Airport Ltd, ICTS Central Search, Menzies Aviation and Falck have been contacted for comment.
+Glasgow Airport Ltd, ICTS Central Search, and Falck have been contacted for comment.